 \section{Introduction}

-With recent advances in machine learning research, analysis of multimodal sequential data has become an increasingly prominent research area.
+With recent advances in machine learning research, analysis of multimodal sequential data has become increasingly prominent.
 At the core of modeling this form of data, there are the fundamental research challenges of \textit{fusion} and \textit{alignment}.
 Fusion is the process of blending information from multiple modalities.
 It is usually preceded by alignment, which is the process of finding temporal relations between the modalities.
 An important research area that exhibits this form of data is multimodal language analysis, where sequential modalities of language, vision, and acoustic are present.
 These three modalities carry the communicative information and interact with each other through time; e.g. positive word at the beginning of an utterance may be the cause of a smile at the end.

-In analyzing such multimodal sequential data, it is crucial to utilize a model that is capable of performing both fusion and alignment accurately and efficiently by a) aligning arbitrarily distributed asynchronous modalities in an interpretable manner, b) efficiently accounting for short and long-range dependencies, c) explicitly modeling the intermodal interactions between the modalities while simultaneously accounting for intra-model dynamics.
-To this end, we introduce MTGAT (Multimodal Temporal Graph Attention Networks).
-MTGAT is a flexible, parameter-efficient and interpretable graph-based neural model that extends the Graph Attention Networks (GAT) \cite{velickovic2018graph} to learn fusion and alignment of asynchronous multimodal sequence data.
-For MTGAT, the modalities do not need to be pre-aligned and they do not need to follow the same sampling rate (as required by previous models \citep{chen2017multimodal}).
-In this paper, we show that MTGAT, with the help of a novel graph pruning method, yields a parameter-efficient tool for multimodal sequential learning.
-Comprehensive experiments on two multimodal emotion recognition and sentiment analysis benchmarks, IEMOCAP and CMU-MOSI, show on-par (and sometimes superior) performance with state-of-the-art methods while requiring only a fraction of previous method's model parameters.
-In visualizing the edges of the MTGAT, we observe successful fusion and alignment of trimodal data.
+When analyzing such multimodal sequential data, it is crucial to build models that perform both fusion and alignment accurately and efficiently by a) aligning arbitrarily distributed asynchronous modalities in an interpretable manner, b) efficiently accounting for short and long-range dependencies, c) explicitly modeling the inter-modal interactions between the modalities while simultaneously accounting for intra-modal dynamics.